 Student Art Festival 2024: Eco V. Ego / The Student Art Festival Artist-in-Residence Program:

-Lead Sponsors: The Hearthland Foundation, and Milton and Sally Avery Arts Foundation
+Lead Sponsors: Milton and Sally Avery Arts Foundation and an anonymous donor

-Co-Lead: Lynn & Bruce Surry and Neda Young
+Co-Lead: Lynn and Bruce Surry, and Neda Young

 Additional Support: Nina Gillman